evanhanders/plotpal/README.md

 > pip3 install -e .

+Note that plotpal is built on [matplotlib](https://matplotlib.org/), and uses some parallel functionality of [dedalus](https://dedalus-project.org/).
+Some plot types, like orthographic projections, rely on [cartopy](https://scitools.org.uk/cartopy/docs/latest/).
+For full functionality, make sure all of these are installed.

 # Usage

 1. Copy one of the python scripts from the example/ directory somewhere closer to where you're running dedalus simulations (or just modify one of your local files there).